whatmakeart/whatmakeart.github.io/content/sculpture/paper-maché.md

 title: Paper Maché
 ---

 Paper Maché uses strips and / or wads of paper coated in a sticky glue paste.
 It is a fast and cheap way to build up solid or hollow forms.
 The coated paper is draped over shaped forms or bunched up into dense solid shapes.
 The paper becomes hard and stiff as it dries.
 Once dry multiple layers of paper are applied to create a thick enough shell that it can support its own weight or other objects used in the design.
-Use an [armature](../sculpture/armature.md)to quickly build larger forms.
+Use an [armature](../sculpture/armature.md) to quickly build larger forms.
 Once dry, the forms can be painted.

 Paper maché paste has many different recipes and formulations.
 The fastest way to make a paste is to mix some flour and water together.
 A bit more involved method is to combine flour and boiling water and cook it a bit while stirring.
 This makes the paste a bit stronger and cooked paste will dry smooth and clear on the surface while uncooked paste will leave a flour residue.
 Salt can be added to the flour mixtures to help prevent mold and pests.
 Giving the paper maché layers ample time to dry in between coats will also help prevent mold by not trapping moisture inside the form.
 Some people add a bit of white [pva-glue](../woodworking/pva-glue.md) to the paste mixture to add strength.